Guidelines for app bars

 Show commands contextually on an app bar when an item is selected, and show the app bar automatically.
 Most people are right-handed, so when people select an item on the app page, show whatever commands are relevant to that item on the left side of the app bar.
 That way, their arms or hands won't block their view of the commands.

 If you have contextual commands on an app bar, set the mode to sticky while that context exists so that the bar doesn't automatically hide when the user interacts with the app.
 Turn off sticky mode when the context is no longer present.
-For example, you might want to show contextual commands for photo manipulation when people select an image, but you want to let people keep working with the image, like rotating or cropping the image.
+For example, you might want to show contextual commands for photo manipulation when a user selects an image, but you want to let the user keep working with the image, like rotating or cropping the image.
 In this case, the bar stays visible until the user deselects the image or dismisses the app bar with an edge swipe.

 If you are unable to fit all of your commands in an app bar as separate buttons, group like commands together and place them in menus that people can access from app bar buttons.
 Use logical groupings for the commands, such as placing Reply, Reply All, and Forward in a Respond menu.

 Design your app bar for resized and portrait views.
 If you have ten commands or fewer, Windows automatically hides labels and adjusts padding for you when people resize your app or rotate to portrait view, so provide tooltips for all your commands.
 If you want a more custom view, you can either group commands together into menus or provide a more focused experience that requires fewer commands in resized or portrait view.

 If your app has a horizontal scrolling area at the bottom of the app page, reduce the height of the scrolling area when the app bar appears in sticky mode.
 Otherwise, the app bar can cover up your scrollbar and people might need to go out of their way to dismiss the app bar in order to keep scrolling.
 You should try to keep the bottom edge of scollbar flush against the top edge of the app bar.

 Don’t put login, logout, or other account management commands in the app bar.
 All account management commands, like login, logout, account settings, or create an account should go in a Settings flyout.
 If it's critical that people log in on a particular page, provide the login button on the app page.
 For more info, see Guidelines for login.

 Don't put app settings in the app bar.
 All app settings commands, like defaults and preferences, should go in a Settings flyout.
 The Settings flyout is also the best place for seldom used management commands, like those for clearing history.